Passover Roundup: Seder streaming connects community

 Last week, Temple Shalom and The Temple jointly sponsored a lesson from Israel by Rabbi Dalia Marx on the classic Passover parable, The Four Children.

-Temple Shalom will be steaming a performance during Passover by comedian Joel Chasnoff, “Laugh and Learn.”
-More details will follow.
-Contact Temple Shalom at information@templeshalomky.org.information@templeshalomky.org
+Temple Shalom will steam a performance during Passover by comedian Joel Chasnoff, “Laugh and Learn,” at 1 p.m., Tuesday, April 14, on Zoom.
+Fir access details, contact Temple Shalom at information@templeshalomky.org.

-And Chailands Chavurah will sponsor a program on Zoom with LHOME President Amy Shir on Tuesday, April 7, from 7-9 p.m.
-The program, “All Who Are Hungry, Let Them Come and Eat: Tikkun Olam for Passover Week,” will address emergency assistance for individuals and small business owners.
-The talk will be followed by Jewish Poetry Night.
-Contact the Chailands at chailands@templeshalomky.org for details.
+And Chailands Chavurah will stream a virtual program on Zoom with LHOME President Amy Shir at 7 p.m., Tuesday, April 7 The program, “All Who Are Hungry, Let Them Come and Eat: Tikkun Olam for Passover Week,” will address emergency assistance for individuals and small business owners.
+Jewish Poetry Night will follow at 8 p.m.
+Contact the Chailands at chailands@templeshalomky.org for details, and indicate if you wish to read something for the poetry night.